Top 10 Foods to Eat in Buenos Aires That Are NOT Steak

 OK, so it may not make a nutritious, healthy meal but it was gooood.

-Things got even better in the coming days as we discovered some wonderful vegetarian restaurants (reviews coming soon) and some tasty Argentine snacks.
+Things got even better in the coming days as we discovered some wonderful Buenos Aires vegetarian restaurants and some tasty Argentine snacks.
 These are our top food choices in Buenos Aires for vegetarians or for those just looking for a break from great slabs of beef.

 1) Empanadas – These popular Argentine savoury pastries are one of our favourite snacks here.
 Although meat fillings are most common it’s easy to find queso & cebolla (cheese & onion) versions.
 Great for a quick and cheap meal.